iiitv/hackathon-team-builder/README.md

   * Sort on overall score
   * Sort on specefic fields
 * Viewing of participating members with appropriate sort and search methods
-  * Sort on specefic field
+  * Sort on specific field
   * Find person by ID